1980–81 United States network television schedule (late night)

 These are the late-night schedules for the three U.S. television networks during the 1980–81 season.
 All times are Eastern and Pacific.

 PBS is not included, as member television stations had local flexibility with most of their schedules, and broadcast times for network shows might have varied.
 ABC and CBS are not included on the weekend schedules because those networks did not offer late-night programming on the weekend.

 Talk/variety shows are highlighted in yellow, network news programs in gold, and local news & programs are highlighted in white background.

+In September 1980, the Federal Communications Commission (FCC) relaxed its rules for late-night television, allowing television stations to remain on the air after normal signoff to experiment with showing visual slides and slow-moving text with background music or no audio at all.